SENIOR GENTS COMPETITION RULES 2018 BACK

 5 Rinks will be drawn by the Office Staff prior to the time of the tie.
 Where there are 6 or less ties rinks will be drawn from rinks 2 to 7.

-6 Burned Ends will be played in accordance with the latest SIBA Rules Year Book 2017-2018 section 3 – see section 6.1 – 6.6 of this document on RESPOTTED JACKS These rules will now apply to all SIBA league, cup and team games and all FIBC league and knock out games including inter club friendly matches as follows.
+6 RESPOTTED JACKS - Burned Ends will be played in accordance with the latest SIBA Rules Year Book under SIBA Rules and Regulations 2018-2019 p77 – section 3 - see section 6.1 – 6.6 – of this document on RESPOTTED JACKS These rules will now apply to all SIBA league, cup and team games and all FIBC league and knock out games including inter club friendly matches as follows.

 6.6 In the event of a Dead End being created due to a function of the Laws of the Sport (such as Bowl Displacement) then the WIBC Laws of the Sport rules should be followed and will be played in same direction as originally played even if outwith the time limit.

 7.1 Up until the semi-final stage , Singles 21 shots or 3 hours, Pairs 17 ends or 3 hours, Triples 15 ends or 3 hours, Rinks 17 ends or 3 hours.
-The Handicap singles will be 2 hours.
+The Handicap singles and Billy Buchanan singles will be 21 or 2 hours.
 Single sets will be 3 hours and played to completion – see section 7.1.5.

 7.1.1 If the tie is drawn then an extra end will be played to decide the tie.

-7.1.2 The semi-final and final will be allocated 4 hours apart from the Singles championship, Single Sets and Handicap Singles which will be 3 hours.
+7.1.2 The semi-final and final will be allocated 4 hours apart from the Singles championship, Single Sets , Handicap Singles and Billy Buchanan Singles which will be 3 hours.